data61 / MP-SPDZ

 • --batch-size: Preprocessing in smaller batches avoids generating too much but larger batches save communication rounds.

-• --direct: In dishonest-majority protocols, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
+• --direct: In protocols with any number of parties, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
 This might be beneficial with a small number of parties.

 • --bits-from-squares: In some protocols computing modulo a prime (Shamir, Rep3, SPDZ-wise), this switches from generating random bits via XOR of parties' inputs to generation using the root of a random square.